Office of Federal Contract Compliance Programs (OFCCP) – FAQs – Section 503 Final Rule

 • What do contractors need to do between now and the effective date of the final rules?

-• What do contractors with AAPs in place under the old regulations need to do beginning on the effective date of the new Section 503 rule to ensure that their first AAPs under the new regulations are as compliant as possible?
+• What do contractors with AAPs in place under the old regulations need to do beginning on the effective date of the new Section 503 rule to make sure that their first AAPs under the new regulations are as compliant as possible?

 • What new elements should be included in the first AAP under the new Section 503 regulations, that is, after the effective date?